spring-projects/spring-retry/README.md

 });
 ```

-There is also a more flexible implementation called `ExceptionClassifierRetryPolicy`, which allows the user to configure different retry behavior for an arbitrary set of exception types though the `ExceptionClassifier` abstraction.
-The policy works by calling on the classifier to convert an exception into a delegate RetryPolicy, so for example, one exception type can be retried more times before failure than another by mapping it to a different policy.
+A more flexible implementation called `ExceptionClassifierRetryPolicy` is also available.
+It lets you configure different retry behavior for an arbitrary set of exception types
+through the `ExceptionClassifier` abstraction.
+The policy works by calling on the
+classifier to convert an exception into a delegate `RetryPolicy`, so, for example, one
+exception type can be retried more times before failure than another, by mapping it to a
+different policy.

-Users might need to implement their own retry policies for more customized decisions.
-For instance, if there is a well-known, solution-specific, classification of exceptions into retryable and not retryable.
+You might need to implement your own retry policies for more customized decisions -- for
+instance, if there is a well-known, solution-specific, classification of exceptions into
+retryable and not retryable.

 ## Backoff Policies

-When retrying after a transient failure it often helps to wait a bit before trying again, because usually the failure is caused by some problem that will only be resolved by waiting.
-If a `RetryCallback` fails, the `RetryTemplate` can pause execution according to the `BackoffPolicy` in place.
+When retrying after a transient failure, it often helps to wait a bit before trying again,
+because (usually) the failure is caused by some problem that can be resolved only by
+waiting.
+If a `RetryCallback` fails, the `RetryTemplate` can pause execution according to
+the `BackoffPolicy`.
+The following listing shows the definition of the `BackoffPolicy`
+interface:

 ```java
 public interface BackoffPolicy {